antoniusnaumann/galvan-lang/README.md

 ## A Tour of Galvan
 ### Introduction to Galvan

 Galvan is a modern programming language that transpiles to Rust.
 It provides a concise syntax while leveraging the full power of Rust's ecosystem.

 ### Basic Syntax and String Formatting
+In Galvan, `main` is not a function but an "entry point".
 ```rust
 main {
     let name = "Galvan"